cactus/go-statsd-client/README.md

 func main() {
     // first create a client
-    client, err := statsd.NewClient("127.0.0.1:8125", "test-client")
+    // The basic client sends one stat per packet (for compatibility). client, err := statsd.NewClient("127.0.0.1:8125", "test-client")

+    // A buffered client, which sends multiple stats in one packet, is
+    // recommended when your server supports it (better performance).
+    // client, err := statsd.NewBufferedClient("127.0.0.1:8125", "test-client", 300 * time.Millisecond, 0)

     // handle any errors
     if err != nil {
         log.Fatal(err)